OmarElfouly/QMProject/README.md

 Output: Vector of min terms (x = {1,5,9}), and string of variables ("ACF")

 ### Part 3:
-Input: Vector of min terms (x = {1,5,9}), and string of variables ("ACF")
-Output: map where key is the PI and the data is a vector of bool values such that a True in position x means this PI covers minterm x
+####Inputs:

+minterms: a vector of integers representing the minterms of a boolean function
+var: a vector of characters representing the variables of the boolean function
+print: a string that determines whether to print intermediate steps of the function
+####Output:

+A map that maps prime implicants to their corresponding minterms

 #### Functions used
-The function uses a structure called implicant that stores the minterms covered by the implicant, the implicant itself, and whether or not it is combined.
+The functions use a structure called implicant that stores the minterms covered by the implicant, the implicant itself, and whether or not it is combined.

-The program also defines several helper functions, including count_ones which counts the number of ones in a binary number, differ_by_one which checks if two binary numbers differ by exactly one bit, and combinestring which combines two binary strings into a new string where '-' is used to represent differing bits.
+Also several helper functions are used, including count_ones which counts the number of ones in a binary number, differ_by_one which checks if two binary numbers differ by exactly one bit, and combinestring which combines two binary strings into a new string where '-' is used to represent differing bits.

 The to_binary_string function converts a decimal number into a binary string and pads it with leading zeroes to reach a specified length.

-The generate_column function generates a column of prime implicants from a table of minterms or implicants.
-It takes in a vector of vectors of implicants, a vector of characters representing the variables in the function, and a string to know whether to print the output or not.

 The split1 function is a string splitting function that splits .

 The printVector function takes in a vector of vectors of implicants and an integer count, and prints out the implicants with their associated minterms and whether or not they are prime.

+Then there is two main functions Primeimplicants and Generate groups

+primeimplicants is a function that takes in a list of minterms and a list of variables as inputs and returns a map that represents the prime implicants of the Boolean function represented by the minterms.
+The third input, print, is a string that determines whether or not the intermediate steps of the algorithm should be printed to the console.

+The function first initializes an empty map to store the prime implicants.
+It then checks for 2 possible cases that dont need to run the full algorithm to compute mainly if all possible minterms are present in the input list, in which case it returns a map with a single entry representing the function being always true.
+And If there are no minterms, it returns an empty map.

+The function then groups the minterms based on the number of ones in their binary representation, creating a set of groups of implicants It then calls the Generate groups function to actually compute the Prime implicants using the qm algorithm

+Finally, the function converts the prime implicants into impliacnts using the variable represntation instead of the binary one and returns a map with entries representing the prime implicants and the minterms that they cover.
+If the print parameter is set to true, the function also prints the intermediate steps of the algorithm to the console.

+The function generate_column takes in a  vector of vectors of implicants called groups, a vector of characters called var which represents the variables used in the Boolean expression, and a string variable print to control whether or not to print intermediate steps.
+The function generates a column of prime implicants using the Quine-McCluskey algorithm.

+The function first initializes some variables, including vectors for prime implicants and groups of prime implicants, and a hash set to remove duplicates.
+It then loops through each group of implicants and compares each implicant with every implicant in the next group.
+If two implicants differ by only one variable, they are combined into a new implicant and added to the appropriate group of prime implicants.
+The function then flags each combined implicant so it is not included in the final list of prime implicants.
+The function continues this process until no more implicants can be combined.

+The function also has an optional printing feature to show the coloumns produced the algorithm.
+When print is set to "1", the function prints the current column of implicants, followed by a line of dashes to separate the output.

+To remove duplicate prime implicants, the function uses a hash set called primes_checker.
+When a new prime implicant is generated, it is checked against the hash set.
+If the implicant is not in the hash set, it is added to the hash set and to the appropriate group of prime implicants.
+This ensures that each prime implicant is unique and not repeated in the final output.

+Finally, the function returns the list of prime implicants found during the algorithm.

 #### Design choices and changes